Gates

 Wood and metal gates over 7' also require a Building Permit.
 Gates will need an electrical permit if it has a powered gate operator.
 The gate can't block any required stair, ramp, or door landings.
 Also, if the gate is on an egress path, it needs to be openable without a key, meet accessibility requirements, and will need panic hardware if the occupant load is high enough to require that.

-• Gates measuring up to 3.5' (42”) tall in a front yard
+• Residential gates measuring up to 10' tall and 10' wide in the front yard

 Who Can Be Issued a Permit?